zuhlke/engineering-posts/azb2c-with-parcel.md

 }
 ```

-Rerunning your developer process should already apply the SCSS style you created.
+Restart the developer process (```yarn start-b2c```) to apply the SCSS style you created.
-Now your set up to design your html/css structure and immediately verify the result in the browser.
+Now you're set up to design your html/css structure and canverify the result in the browser.

 ### CSS Normalize / Reset
 As still all browsers render unstyled html elements slightly differently, the current web site would result in different appearance on the different browsers, which we have to address.
-We decided to go for [normalize.css](github.com/necolas/normalize.css) as a hard reset felt like an overkill.
+We decided to go for [normalize.css](github.com/necolas/normalize.css) as I prefer having some basic styles in contrary to a reset css.
+There are many options and alternatives out there (e.g. [the-new-css-reset](https://www.npmjs.com/package/the-new-css-reset), [sanitize.css](https://csstools.github.io/sanitize.css/), [normalize.css](https://csstools.github.io/normalize.css/),...) to be explored by yourself.

 ### CSS Transpiling
 [Transpiling](https://parceljs.org/languages/css/#transpilation) is done out of the box by parcel.js, so if you have an appropriate configuration in your package.json, no additional steps are required.